 During my stay in Portugal, I lived in Lagos for over 2.5 months and I absolutely love this city!
 It has a beautiful historic city center (with city walls from the sixteenth century) and there are several fortresses to admire.
 Ponta da Piedade (a viewpoint at the coastline) is perhaps the most beautiful place in the Algarve.

 Seven Hanging Valleys Trail

 Near Portimão you will find one of the most beautiful hiking trails in Portugal: the Seven Hanging Valleys Trail.
 The walk starts at Praia da Marinha (one of the most beautiful beaches in the Algarve) and follows the coastline through seven valleys (mostly with a beach) to Praia de Carvoeiro.
 A beautiful walk along the most beautiful cliffs of the Algarve.

-It is 12 kilometers to hike there and back, but of course, you can also hiker the 6-kilometer one-way trail and take a taxi or an Uber back to the starting point.
+It is 12 kilometers to hike there and back, but of course, you can also hike the 6-kilometer one-way trail and take a taxi or an Uber back to the starting point.

 Cape St. Vincent & Sagres